dst4l-dk/DST4L2016/README.md

 17.00-00.00
 The End

-Thanks for coming and enjoy your trip home.
+Thanks for coming and enjoy your trip back home.
 We will share the outcome of the workshop with you as soon as possible.